White-necked jacobin: Behavior

-Movement

 The white-necked jacobin's movement pattern is not well understood.
 It apparently moves seasonally as flower abundance changes, but details are lacking.

-Feeding

-The white-necked jacobin feeds on nectar at the flowers of tall trees, epiphytes, shrubs, and Heliconia plants.
+It feeds on nectar at the flowers of tall trees, epiphytes, shrubs, and Heliconia plants.
 Several may feed in one tree and are aggressive to each other, but they are otherwise seldom territorial.
 Both sexes hawk small insects, mostly by hovering, darting, or sallying from perches.

-Breeding

-The white-necked jacobin breeds in the dry to early wet seasons, which vary across their range.
+This species breeds in the dry to early wet seasons, which vary across their range.
 The nest is a shallow cup of plant down and cobweb placed on the upper surface of a leaf where another leaf provides a "roof".
 It is typically 1 to 3 m above ground and sometimes near a stream.
 Males display and chase in the canopy and along edges during the breeding season.
 Females use a fluttering flight to distract predators.

-Vocalization

 The white-necked jacobin is not highly vocal.
-Its song is "a long series of high-pitched single notes, repeated at rate of c.
-0.7–1 note/second 'tseee....tseee....tseee....tseee....'."
-Calls include "a short 'tsik',...a longer, high-pitched 'sweet', and a descending 'swee-swee-swee-swee' in antagonistic interactions."
+Its song is "a long series of high-pitched, single notes, repeated at rate around 0.7–1.0 notes/second 'tseee....tseee....tseee....tseee....'."
+Calls include "a short 'tsik', a longer, high-pitched 'sweet', and a descending 'swee-swee-swee-swee' in antagonistic interactions."

 Status

-The IUCN has assessed the white-necked jacobin as being of Least Concern.
-It has an extremely large range, but its population has not been quantified and its trend is unknown.
+The IUCN has assessed the white-necked jacobin as being of least concern.
+It has an extremely large range, but its population has not been quantified, and its trend is unknown.
 It is deemed uncommon to common in most of its range.
 It occurs in many protected areas and appears able to use human-altered landscapes such as tree plantations.